-12. Risk Assessments and Guidance Notes
+12. Risk Assessments and Guidance Notes (also see the Risk Assessment Policy)

 Specific risk assessments are required for activities involving fire, manual handling, hazardous substances and the use of display screen equipment.
 More general risk assessments must be completed for those activities where specific assessments have not been carried out.